jaantollander/masters-thesis/content/84_job_scripts.md

 srun <program> $SLURM_ARRAY_TASK_ID
 ```

-It is also common to run multiple such jobs independent of each other with slight variation, for example, in initial conditions.
+It is also common to run multiple similar sequential batch jobs independent from one another with slight variations, for example, in initial conditions.
 We can achieve that by turning it into an array job by adding the `array` argument with the desired range and accessing the array ID via an environment variable.

-## Large parallel job
 ```sh
 #!/usr/bin/env bash
 #SBATCH --job-name=<job-name>